bvinayakumar/image-rearranger/README.md

 docker-compose up
 ```

+# Production Deployment

+Frontend application is deployed at https://image-rearranger.vercel.app
+Backend application is deployed at https://image-rearranger-backend.vercel.app

 # Solution Approach (Part 1 to Part 4)

 The solution is developed in 4 parts as per the [problem specification](PROBLEM_SPECIFICATION.pdf).
 The code changes for each part is done on respective branch (e.g. `part1`). `main` branch has the code changes for the entire solution.